-It works for surprisingly many types of businesses and products.
+Dynamic price optimization works for many types of businesses and products.

 That said, if you’re not optimizing your prices proactively yet, you’re most likely leaving easy money on the table.
 (It’s not just a myth that a 1% change in price can translate into a 10-20% increase in profits.)

-A quick disclaimer before jumping into the topic: sometimes you hear people referring to rule-based pricing as “dynamic pricing,” but in this article, we talk about based price optimization based on reinforcement learning.
+A quick disclaimer before jumping into the topic: sometimes you hear people referring to rule-based pricing as “dynamic pricing,” but in this article, we talk about automatic price optimization based on machine learning – and more specifically, reinforcement learning.

 5 types of products that almost all retailers carry with a perfect use case for dynamic price optimization

-So, how do you know if dynamic price optimization works for your business?
+So, how do you know if price and profit optimization works for your business?